-The first principle of hosting economics states: “You get what you pay for.”
+The second principle of hosting economics states: “You get what you pay for.”

 Picking a hosting company can be a tricky business.
 There are quite a few well-known companies that try their best to promote an image of being a “boutique company” while in reality they are owned by a large conglomerate that scoops up smaller companies and then turns loose their efficiency experts.
 Customers are none the wiser until they start to notice the monthly charge going up, and the quality of service going down.

 After a decade in business, I have worked with lots and lots of hosting companies.
 Some are good, a few are great and the rest are not worth what they are charging per month.

 Here are two hosting companies that Jenn’s Web recommends…and why.

 Siteground offers affordable WordPress hosting with backups and auto updating of wp core files.

 For a bit extra per year, you can also get their Sitescanner service which will patrol your site for malware and alert you about any suspicious looking files.
 Siteground offers SSL support but you do have to renew the certificate every few months.

 Siteground lets you set up as many business emails under your domain name as you like.